tofu-tf/tofu/docs/logging/recipes/service.md

 object MyService extends LoggingCompanion[MyService]
 ```

-The line `object MyService extends LoggingCompanion[MyService]` mixes into the companion object type Log,
+The line `object MyService extends LoggingCompanion[MyService]` mixes in type Log to the companion,
 which is just alias for [`ServiceLogging[F, MyService]`](../main-entities.md#logging).

 This type carries information about which class it is supposed to be used for,